-In the event of default, the default interest rate becomes 15% and the default conversion rate becomes a 65% discount to the trading price of the quoted market price of our common stock.
+In the event of default, the default interest rate becomes 15% and the default conversion rate becomes a 65% discount to the trading price of the quoted market price of the common stock.

-Because there was no market price for our common stock on the date of the note, we recognized a beneficial conversion feature of \$5,000 as a discount on the notes.
-The discount is being amortized as additional interest over the life of the note.
-At March 31, 2017, the unamortized discount is \$4,986.
+Because there was no market price for our common stock on the date of the note issuances, we recognized a beneficial conversion feature of \$282,200 as a discount on the notes.
+The discount was being amortized as additional interest over the life of the note.
+At March 31, 2018, the unamortized discount is \$722.

-We evaluated the conversion features embedded in the note payable described above for derivative accounting in accordance with ASC 815-40, Derivatives and Hedging embedded in the notes payable for derivative accounting in accordance with the criteria for classification in shareholders' equity.
+We evaluated the conversion features embedded in the notes payable described above for derivative accounting in accordance with ASC 815-40, Derivatives and Hedging embedded in the notes payable for derivative accounting in accordance with the criteria for classification within shareholders= equity.